LLNL/axom/src/docs/sphinx/dev_guide/updating_tpls.rst

 The following instructions describe how to install copies of Axom TPL builds on Livermore Computing (LC) platforms and recreate our Docker containers with a new set of TPLs.
-Typically, this process is followed when you want to update one or more TPLs on which Axom depends.
+Typically, this process is followed when you want to update one or more TPLs.
 After they are built and the associated changes are merged into develop, they will be available for other Axom developers to use during development, in Axom GitLab CI testing, etc.